pjabardo/CurveFit.jl/README.md

 ## StatsBase abstractions for statistical models

 Module `StatsBase` provides a few generic functions.
-For now I only implement methods for functions `fit`, which is basically an alias for `curve_fit` and the method `coef` which returns the fitting coefficients.
+For now,  I have only implemented methods for functions `fit`, which is basically an alias for `curve_fit` and the method `coef` which returns the fitting coefficients.
 I will try later to implement the other methods.